astitwa/ctf-resources/README.md

 # ctf-resources
-A collection of tools and learning resources I've encountered while solving CTF challenges
+A collection of tools and learning resources for CTF challenges